 If anyone does not have the Holy Spirit indwelling them what does this mean? (especially verse 9)

 If we have the Spirit of Jesus (the Holy Spirit) indwelling our life, what will this mean for us?

 In this study we have looked at God's key player in the plan of redemption.
 Now in the next study we'll circle back to what this plan of redemption is and how it came about.

 1. Adam and Eve in choosing sin as the path of all mankind was not a surprise to God.
 He knew their choice before they made it and so before the foundation of the world -- that's before man was even created -- the Godhead formed a plan to redeem man.

-3. In essence, Jesus was born so that he could die.
+3. In essence, Jesus was born so that he could die and this was the second reason for his coming.
 He was to be the one who would "take away the sins of the world."
 He would do this by dying in our place for the sins we have committed.
 Therefore the wrath of God towards all sinners would be satisfied.
 When Jesus resurrected from the dead it was the ultimate triumph over Satan who thought he was rid of Jesus for good and now the ultimate god of this world.

-5. For now we must realize that for every man and woman, Jesus is the way, the truth and the life and no one will be able to be reconciled to the Father without him.
+5. For now we must realize that for every man and woman, Jesus is the way, the truth, and the life.
+No one will be able to be reconciled to the Father without him.